crazyender/language_interop/README.md

 ```
 This will generate Python extension `.pyd`.
 Don't forget to put `.dll` files to the same path of `.pyd` file when using the generated Python API.

+## Limitations
+- No support for template class declarations.
+- No support for pointer to pointer other than `void**`
+- No support for arrays other than `const char [n]`